JackDanna/FogentRoleplayTemplate/src/Settings/Fogent Roleplay Setting Template/FogentRoleplay.md

 Past the Ineffective Range up to the Max Range, Super Disadvantage is gained on Dice Pool the skill is being used in.

-### Effective Range Calulation Results by Skill Dice Pool Size
+### Effective Range Calculation Results by Skill Dice Pool Size

 |  Range Type  | 1 Dice | 2 Dice | 3 Dice | 4 Dice | 5 Dice | 6 Dice | 7 Dice | 8 Dice | 9 Dice | 10 Dice | 11 Dice | 12 Dice | 13 Dice |
 | :----------: | :----: | :-----: | :----: | :----: | :----: | :----: | :----: | :----: | :----: | :-----: | :-----: | :-----: | :-----: |